dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 Any of the mentioned properties can be set via `/p:<Property>=<Value>` at the command line.
 When building using our run tool or any of the wrapper scripts around it (i.e. build.cmd) a number of these properties have aliases which make them easier to pass (run build.cmd/sh -? for the aliases).

-## Selecting the correct BuildSettingss
+## Selecting the correct BuildSettings
 When building an individual project the `BuildTargetFramework` and `OSGroup` will be used to select the closest matching TargetFramework listed in the projects `TargetFrameworks` property.
 The rules used to select the targetFramework will consider compatible target frameworks and OS fallbacks.

 ## Supported full build settings